Personal Budgets and Direct Payments

 Direct Payments cannot be used to pay for services from a spouse, partner or a close relative living in the household unless the local authority consider it is necessary to do so.
 However, a direct payment can be used to employ a relative if they are not living in the household.

-Direct Payments are paid at intervals in advance into a bank or building society account specifically set up for this purpose.
+Direct Payments are usually paid in advance into a bank or building society account specifically set up for this purpose, as a one off payment or on a 4 weekly basis and this bank account should not be used for any other purpose.
 If the direct payment is assessed as being needed at key times e.g. school holidays, then payment will be made accordingly.

 The arrangements for Direct Payments will be included in the child's/young person's Education, Health and Care Plan, following an education, health and care needs assessment.
 See Children and Young People Aged 0-25 with Special Educational Needs and Disabilities Procedure.